owlRogue/burger/README.md

 * Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

-* Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+* Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be ordered.

 * Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.

-* Your app will store every burger in a database, whether devoured or not.
+* Your app will store every burger in a database, whether ordered or not.

 * [Check out this video of the app for a run-through of how it works](burger_demo.mp4).